 I have personally lived through parts of three technological revolutions as we enter a fourth.
 Each one is shorter than the one before, more complex, more powerful, more dangerous as an existential threat, and more difficult to adapt to.
 We can learn from these waves of change.
 I think we can also learn by creating a new form of “experimental philosophy” in the spirit of experimental economics in which real human response to change is determined by what people believe based on their actions not what they say they believe in surveys.
 Vernon Smith received the 2002 Nobel Prize in Economic Science for creating and validating experimental economics as an essential part of the new field of behavioral economics.
+I had the pleasure of working with him and his group when I was at George Mason University on a sabbatical-see below.)
 Perhaps a Nobel Prize is waiting for some philosopher?

 (May 26, 2018 Update) I have since discovered that experimental philosophy began earnestly as a movement by academia in about 2000 with mixed results.
 The core problem, according to the Rise and Fall of Experimental Philosophy, apparently was the difficulty of extracting true beliefs from concepts based on reflective linguistics, going back to flaws in the Socratic dialectic method itself.

 So, experimental philosophy is still a problem to be solved, that might be approached in a new way using the pragmatic framework of MOQ, e.g., Values create Realities, which are Beliefs tied to Actions.
-The extent that we can understand the flow and linkage of these creative relationships could be the extent to which we can understand if and how AI machines can be made to be value driven.
+The extent that we can understand the flow and linkage of these creative relationships could be the extent to which we can understand if and how AI machines can be made to be Existential Value Driven.

 What Does Living Through Four Technological Tell Us?

 During four decades of working at all levels in our technology-driven world I have experienced the dramatic shift in emphasis from “meaning” to “building” that is perilous for unleashing autonomous machines smarter than humans on society .
-I have lived and worked in each of the four main technology revolution eras:
+Each innovation cycle moves us farther away from the tangible reality we humans have been built to experience directly over billions of years with our five senses even as we simultaneously move deeper as a society into the intangible essences of reality beyond our five senses, which we can only experience indirectly through machines that are artificial filters of life.
+I have lived through and worked in each of the four main technology revolution eras: